NetCoreApps/Chinook/README.md

 ### [chinook.netcore.io](https://chinook.netcore.io)

 We start taking advantage of functionality around ServiceStack Services like the [ServiceStack Studio](https://docs.servicestack.net/studio)
-Windows Desktop App which includes an Instant UI around AutoQuery Services that can be used to Query, Create & Update our Chinook Database:
+Desktop App which includes an Instant UI around AutoQuery Services that can be used to Query, Create & Update our Chinook DB:

 ### [app://studio?connect=https://chinook.netcore.io](app://studio?connect=https://chinook.netcore.io)